 Thank you for your interest in City Church!
 Whether you've never set foot in one of our worship services or if you've visited a few times, we're happy you're here to learn more about us.

-To make things a bit easier for newcomers—or newishcomers—we've pulled together an FAQ that we hope will give you a good at-a-glance picture of City Church and show you where to go if you'd like to learn more.
+To make things a bit easier for newcomers—or newishcomers—here are some Frequently Asked Questions that we hope will give you a good at-a-glance picture of City Church and show you where to go if you'd like to learn more.
 Of course, you're also always welcome to contact a member of our staff if you'd like.

 1. When and where does city Church worship?